serverless/blog/posts/2017-09-21-serverless-webtasks.md

   - DavidWells
 ---

-When we set out to build the serverless framework, we wanted to streamline how developers build things and how they interact with cloud providers.
+When we set out to build the Serverless Framework, we wanted to streamline how developers build things and how they interact with cloud providers.

 We strive to get developers to the "aha" 💡 moment of the serverless experience as soon a possible.
 This moment where their eyes light up & they see the world of possibilities that functions-as-a-service world opens to them.